Upload instructions and a template for the use tax notice and reporting annual report to the Department are now available.

-Depending on its activities, one business can be a marketplace facilitator, a remote seller, and a referrer or any combination of these activities.
+Depending on its activities, one business can be a marketplace facilitator, a remote seller, a marketplace seller, a referrer, or any combination of the four.

 What is a remote seller?